Skylark0924/Rofunc/doc/source/lfd/RofuncRL/PPO.md

 We compare the performance of the PPO algorithm with different tricks and an open source baseline ([SKRL](https://github.com/Toni-SM/skrl/tree/main)).
-These experiments are conducted on the `CURICabinet` environment.
+These experiments were conducted on the `CURICabinet` environment.
 The results are shown below:

 ![](../../../img/RofuncPPO_perf.png)
 - `Orange`: PPO implementation from SKRL